StarpTech/graphql-parser-bench/README.md

 **🏆 Winner**: In terms of speed `graphql-go-tools` wins!

-Compared to different aspect like accessibility and maintainability `async-graphql-parser` is the clear winner.
+Compared to different aspect like accessibility and maintainability `async-graphql-parser` is the overall winner.
 It uses a PEG grammar as input.